BranLang/worm-sign/README.md

 - **Destructive Commands**: Flags scripts containing system-wiping commands like `shred -uvz -n 1` (Linux/macOS) and `del /F /Q /S "%USERPROFILE%*"` (Windows).
 - **Installation Vectors**: Detects specific installation patterns used by the malware, such as `irm bun.sh/install.ps1|iex` (PowerShell Bun install).
 - **C2 Signatures**: Scans for known Command & Control signatures like `"Sha1-Hulud: The Second Coming"`.

+## Safety & Trust

+### 🛡️ "Dead Man's Switch" Neutralization
+Shai-Hulud 2.0 contains a retaliatory wiper that triggers if analysis is detected or network calls fail. **Worm Sign** neutralizes this by using **Safe Static Analysis**.
+It parses your lockfile directly (using `Arborist.loadVirtual()`) to build an in-memory dependency graph.
+It **never** runs `npm install` or executes `preinstall`/`postinstall` scripts during scanning, ensuring the malware is never given a chance to execute.

+### 🔐 Trusted Publishing
+This package is published with **npm provenance**.
+You can verify the build attestation on the npm registry to confirm that the package you are installing was built from this specific GitHub repository and has not been tampered with.

 ## Installation